 The Seletar Base Golf Course was built as a golf club for the British personnel in 1930.
 The National Sports Promotion Board (NSPB) took over the course in 1971 after the British Forces withdrew from Singapore, renamed it as Seletar Country Club.
 When the club moved to Lower Pierce Reservoir in 1995, the course became one of the few golf courses open to public.
 It had also shut down due to the development of the area.

 Like the former British Air Base at Seletar, there are also many classic black and white colonial houses at the former British Naval Base at Sembawang (now Sembawang Shipyard).
-About two dozens of the houses are scattered around Malta Crescent, Gibraltar Crescent, King’s Avenue and Queen’s Avenue.
+More than two dozens of the houses are scattered on both sides of Admiralty Road East and West.

 While most of the houses are occupied and well-maintained, some are in poor conditions.
 Just a short distance away from the century-old Beaulieu House (now a restaurant) and the Sembawang Jetty, it is a serene and quiet environment for the current residents here.